Felicious/Testing-Jen-kun/README.md

    when we run the .jar file it's like we were running the original!)

    Another possible file to reference is : https://github.com/junit-team/junit4/wiki/Getting-started-%E2%80%93-Ant
+      or http://www.vogella.com/tutorials/ApacheAnt/article.html#junit4 (this one helped with JUnit reports